GSA/plainlanguage.gov/_pages/law/history/index.md

 * President Clinton signed two executive orders: [E.O.
 12866](https://www.archives.gov/files/federal-register/executive-orders/pdf/12866.pdf) in 1993 and [E.O.
 12988](https://www.gpo.gov/fdsys/pkg/FR-1996-02-07/pdf/96-2755.pdf) in 1996.

-* The Plain Language Action and Information Network (PLAIN) launched our original site in 1994.
+* The [Plain Language Action and Information Network (PLAIN)]({{ site.baseurl }}/about/) launched our original site in 1994 and started meeting regularly in 1995.
+This group remains at the center of the U.S. movement.

 * Vice President Gore believed that plain language promotes trust in government, and said, "Plain Language is a civil right."
 As the lead for the plain language initiative, he presented [No Gobbledygook awards]({{ site.baseurl }}/law/history/awards/) monthly to federal employees who took bureaucratic messages and turned them into plain language that citizens can understand.